mozillascience/studyGroup/lessons/githubPages/lesson.md

 ---
 layout: page
-title: 'Web design with Jekyll/Github Pages'
+title: 'Web design with Jekyll/GitHub Pages'
 visible: true
 ---

 - **Authors**: Dawn Walker [@dcwalk](https://github.com/dcwalk)
 - **Research field**: Information Studies (Information System Design)
-- **Lesson topic**: Introduction to using Github Pages and Jekyll for website design
+- **Lesson topic**: Introduction to using GitHub Pages and Jekyll for website design
 - **Lesson content URL**: <https://github.com/UofTCoders/studyGroup/tree/gh-pages/lessons/githubPages>

 ## Preface

-This is a basic introduction to using Github Pages and Jekyll to host a web page.
-Github Pages are a feature of Github that allows users to host websites for individuals, projects, or organizations right from their repositories!
-The engine Github uses to accomplish this is Jekyll, a ["simple, static, blog-aware, site generator"](https://jekyllrb.com/), but it also supports regular HTML content.
+This is a basic introduction to using GitHub Pages and Jekyll to host a web page.
+GitHub Pages are a feature of GitHub that allows users to host websites for individuals, projects, or organizations right from their repositories!
+The engine GitHub uses to accomplish this is Jekyll, a ["simple, static, blog-aware, site generator"](https://jekyllrb.com/), but it also supports regular HTML content.

-In this code-along we'll cover what Github Pages are, why you might want to use them, and how to do so both online and locally with some jekyll basics!
+In this code-along we'll cover what GitHub Pages are, why you might want to use them, and how to do so both online and locally with some jekyll basics!

 ### Pre-requisites

-- github account (if you don't already have one go to [github.com/join](https://github.com/join))
+- GitHub account (if you don't already have one go to [github.com/join](https://github.com/join))
 - git installed, and configured on your machine ([git-scm.com](https://git-scm.com/downloads))
 - comfort with material covered in UofT Coders lessons **[Intro to Git](https://uoftcoders.github.io/studyGroup/lessons/git/lesson/)**, **[More on Git](https://uoftcoders.github.io/studyGroup/lessons/git2/lesson/)**, and **[Using Branches in Git](https://uoftcoders.github.io/studyGroup/lessons/gitBranches/lesson/)**